Use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment

 exit

-The file you just created in the volume is now stored independently of the Pod.
-Next, you will confirm this by deleting the Pod and recreating it.
+The file you created in the volume is now stored independently of the Pod.
+Next, you will confirm this by deleting and recreating the Pod.

 6. Delete the Pod.